 After getting breast implants, breast pain, hardness, and numbness can develop and last for years.
 These common complications may never go away.
 The most common complication of breast implants is capsular contracture.
-When you get breast implants, your body naturally responds by forming scar tissue around the implants.
+When you get breast implants, your body naturally responds to the foreign object by forming scar tissue around the implants.
 Capsular contracture occurs when the scar tissue tightens around the breast implant.
-This can cause the implant to harden and become very painful.
+This can cause the breast to harden and become very painful.
 It can also change the shape of the implant, making it look abnormal, as shown in the photo below.

 To fix capsular contracture, doctors used to perform a “closed capsulotomy.”
 This painful procedure involves squeezing the breast very hard to break the scar tissue capsule.
 This procedure should never be done.
 Most plastic surgeons do not perform this procedure anymore, but some do.
 The squeezing can break the implant and the capsule.
 Closed capsulotomies are not effective, and capsular contracture often comes back.

 A plastic surgeon will be able to diagnose capsular contracture through a physical and visual exam.
 There are different grades of capsular contracture (Baker I, Baker II, Baker III, and Baker IV).
 They are graded based on the severity of symptoms:

 Baker Grading System for Capsular Contracture

 |Baker III||Breast is firm and possibly misshapen and uncomfortable|